J. K. Gibson-Graham: Work

-Their current work involves rethinking economy and re-visioning economic development.
+When Gibson and Graham met, the discipline of geography was increasingly divided between quantitative and humanistic approaches.
+Gibson-Graham established the field of diverse economies, which seeks to rethink economy and re-vision economic development.
 They and the community economies collective draw on human geography (especially economic geography), political economy, poststructuralism, feminism, and ongoing community-based research to pursue three major research directions: